 Location, location, location.

 It can be a matter of life and death, according to a recent report published by the University of Washington’s Institute for Health Metrics.
-Presenting a snapshot of America’s overall wellness, researchers crunched health data from every county in the country (see interactive map below), and found that although Americans are exercising more and living longer, we still lag behind the world’s other high-income nations in longevity (the U.S ranks 51st), and that’s largely due to poor diet and over eating.
+Presenting a snapshot of America’s overall wellness, researchers crunched data from every county in the country (see interactive map below), and found that although Americans are exercising more and living longer, we still lag behind the world’s other high-income nation.
+The U.S ranks 51st in life expectancy, a dubious standing that’s largely due to poor diet and over eating.